 The collapse of a textile factory called Rana Plaza in Dhaka, Bangladesh, in 2013, brought some of these issues to light.
 It cost 1,138 people their life and injured another 2,500.
 The factory produced clothes for several international high street brands.

 It doesn’t matter where you shop: if you don’t purchase your clothing from fair fashion labels, you must consider that your clothing was probably made under inhumane conditions.
 One alternative: Buy used clothing!
 This reduces the demand for new production.

 As we all know, our wasteful consumerism – our meat consumption, our oil usage, our coal-powered factories – has made us complicit in climate change.
 Two of the hardest-hit victims are the Earth’s North and South Poles.
 Glaciers in the Arctic and Antarctic are melting at astonishing rates, threatening the homes of humans and animals alike.
 One sad symbol of this development is this starving polar bear.
 Photographer Kerstin Langenberger took this picture in Norway in 2015.

 The experienced polar photographer wrote in a moving Facebook post, “Many times I have seen horribly thin bears, and those were exclusively females – like this one here. […] How can a population be stable if it consists of fewer and fewer females and cubs?”

 Child labor is still widespread and a problem in many industries.
-Indeed, things which are small luxuries in our daily lives are often products of child labor on the other side of the world: cocoa, coffee, and tobacco, for example.
-The only way to ensure that children were not involved in the production of your favorite treats is to purchase fair trade goods or at the very least to pay attention to their countries of origin.
+Indeed, many luxury items are products of child labor on the other side of the world: cocoa, coffee, and tobacco, for example.
+The only way to ensure that children were not involved in the production of your favorite treats is to purchase fair trade goods.
+Or at the very least pay attention to what country your coffee or chocolate comes from.